 Once you are done writing make sure it is selected and go to the curve feature and slide it around.
 Your text is curving all by sliding that little button around on the curve feature.
 How cool is that?

 Don’t forget to sign up for my crafty Newsletter!
-I am here to share affirmations, ideas, projects, SVGs, Printables, and some good for you tips and recipes.
+I am here to share affirmations, ideas, projects, SVGs, Printables, and gold nuggets to improve your life!

 Monograms with Cricut Design Space

-Monograms are becoming more and more popular these days so why not learn how to make them for yourself, your family and your friends.
+Monograms are becoming more and more popular these days so why not learn how to make them for yourself, your family, and friends.

 Most of the time you would want that rectangle you just made a bit longer than the letter you chose.
 Be aware of the size you make your rectangle because there will be writing that goes in there!